About the degree programme

 As part of your training, you could be:

-• programming code to plot scientific data
+• programming code to analyse and plot scientific data

 • teaming up with your peers to solve a set of problems